iTaysonLab/jetispot/README.md

 - pictures: Coil
 - storage: Room (collection), MMKV (metadata)
 - arch: MVVM
-- preferences: Jetpack Datastore (proto) [maybe in a future MMKV will be used for some app variables]
+- preferences: Jetpack Datastore (proto)

 ## ⬇️ Downloads
 You can go to the [releases page](https://github.com/BobbyESP/Jetispot/releases) and download any version updated.

 ## Credits
-- [iTaysonLab](https://github.com/iTaysonLab) for creating this project.
-My fork is a continuation of it's work.
-If some day is interested in working back to the project, I'll be making a PR for merging changes.
 - [librespot-java](https://github.com/librespot-org/librespot-java) for the core API part and playback
 - [librespot-android](https://github.com/devgianlu/librespot-android) for sink and decoder source (in Jetispot they are rewritten to Kotlin)
 - [moshi](https://github.com/square/moshi/) and [moshix](https://github.com/ZacSweers/MoshiX/) for the undocumented API JSON parsing